 6. Use Interactive Content to boost the overall Digital Customer Experience

 While modifying web pages and content pieces separately can be a way to go to improve User Experience, an even better way would be to think about the overall Digital Customer Experience, across all touchpoints.
 Because, most of the time, current and potential customers won’t only judge you on your website, but also on social media, with your emails, and so on.
 Having a well-defined Interactive Content strategy can help you maximize the overall Digital Customer Experience.

 For example, for Father’s Day, you create a Gift Finder and place it on your Home Page to help customers quickly find the best gift ideas for their dads.
-(See example)
+(See example below)

 In conclusion, Interactive Content can definitely help you improve User Experience!

 After reading this blog post, I hope you are convinced that Interactive Content is the way to go to boost the User Experience and the overall Digital Customer Experience.
-For a marketer, the day you’ll start implementing Interactive Content within your marketing strategy, you’ll realize how the possibilities are endless and how the ROI of your Interactive Content efforts is way higher than any other type of content!
+For a marketer, from the day you start implementing Interactive Content within your marketing strategy, you’ll realize how the possibilities are endless!
+Not only that, you’ll notice how the ROI of your Interactive Content efforts is way higher than any other type of content!
 Sounds interesting?
 You can get started by creating a free account (no credit card required) on Dot.vu.

 Dot.vu is the leading Interactive Content platform.
-With Dot.vu you can create many different types of Interactive Experiences from scratch or use one of our 100+ templates.
-If you need help getting started, book a meeting with our Interactive Content experts and let them guide you toward the most successful path for your context.
+With Dot.vu you can create many different types of Interactive Experiences from scratch or use one of our 300+ templates.
+With a free account, you have access to all of them – unfold you creativity and customize a template today!